Powerline connection drops frequently

 The powerline connection between two or more FRITZ!Powerline adapters drops frequently.

 1 Installing the latest firmware for the FRITZ!Powerline adapter

 - Install the latest firmware on the FRITZ!Powerline adapter.

 2 Checking whether the FRITZ!Powerline adapters are working properly

-- Plug the FRITZ!Powerline adapters into adjacent plugs of a power strip.
-Unplug all other devices from the power strip.
+- Remove all other devices from the power strip.

 - Avoid powerline connections on different phases, fuse boxes, and ground fault circuit interrupters (GFCI).

-- For testing purposes, unplug other appliances in order to identify and eliminate possible sources of interference.
+- For testing purposes, switch off other devices or briefly unplug them them in order to identify possible sources of interference and then minimize them.